wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 --->
 ## A Closer Look at Instrumentation

-Regardless of the SDK you pick, the detailed setup steps will include instantiating various objects that work together to create and send metrics, histograms, and trace data to Wavefront.
+Regardless of the SDK(s) you pick, the setup steps for an SDK include the creation of various objects that work together to create and send metrics, histograms, and trace data to Wavefront.

 Here is an overview of these objects in a Java service that uses Spring Boot and the JVM to implement RESTful operations to other services.